charliecalvert/CloudNotes/Assignments/Prog272Final2016.md

 - **grunt check** comes back clean
 - Running your program on Heroku

-This demonstrates that you understand the basics taught in the course, that you came to class regularly, and made a good faith effort to complete the course.
+These features of your final demonstrate that you understand the basics taught in the course, that you came to class regularly, and made a good faith effort to complete the course.

 Your next set of priorities include: